teald/porchlight/porchlight/tests/README.md

 Testing `porchlight`
 --------------------

-To run the following tests, ensure you are in the directory above this one (`porchlight/src`) and run the command: `python -m unittest`.
+To run the following tests, ensure you are in the root porchlight directory above this one (`../..` from the dir containing this file) and run the command:
+`python -m unittest`.